erinnoyes/blocipedia/README.md

-# Simpsonspedia is a wiki clone intended to allow users to collaborate on Simpsons Quotes.
+# Simpsonspedia is a wiki clone intended to allow users to collaborate on Simpsons "WikiQuotes".
 ### created by Erin Noyes with Ruby on Rails

 ## You can find the production site here:  [Simpsonspedia](https://simpsonspedia.herokuapp.com/)